 What to know about deferring college in 2020

-**Note** Will keep this section updated throughout the spring as I know more about the positions evolving at the college level **
+**Note** Will keep this section updated throughout the summer as I know more about the positions evolving at the college level **

 Semester or Year?
 Most colleges will defer your admission for a full school year, not just a semester.
 However, this year may be different.
 Ask your future college about the options.